magnushelliesen/magnushelliesen/README.md

 Data Scientist 💼
 --------------
 I've been learing coding for 10+ years, through work, hobbies and some courses.
-For the most part, I use Python, but I'm looking into learing one or two compiled languages too, Go and maybe Rust (though I've read that the latter is quite difficult).
+For the most part, I use Python, but I'm also looking into learing one or two compiled languages—Go and maybe Rust (though I've read that the latter is quite difficult).

 * 🌍  I'm based in Oslo, Norway 🇳🇴
 * 🧠  I'm learning Go (total beginner at this stage 👶)